Selukartejas/Python_ATM_project/README.md

-# README
+# Bank of India Basic Banking System

 ## Overview
-This Python script simulates a basic banking system for Bank of India.
-It provides functionalities such as checking balance, withdrawing funds, depositing funds, and changing the PIN.
-The system is designed with a simple user interface and basic security measures.
+This Python script is a simple simulation of a basic banking system for Bank of India.
+It allows users to perform actions like checking their account balance, withdrawing and depositing funds, and changing their PIN.
+The script aims to provide a straightforward user experience with fundamental security measures.

-## Features
+## Key Features
 1. **Welcome Screen:**
-    - Displays a welcoming message upon initiating the banking system.
+    - The system starts with a warm welcome message.

 2. **Authentication:**
-    - Users need to enter their PIN to access banking functionalities.
+    - Users are required to enter their PIN to access banking features.
-    - Three incorrect attempts lead to an account block for security.
+    - Account blocking occurs after three consecutive incorrect PIN entries for security.

 3. **Menu:**
     - Users can choose from the following options: